fahadperwani/chat-app/readme.md

 npx nodemon server.js
 ```

-The server should now be running, and you can interact with the chatbot for flight information.
+The server should now be running, and you can interact with the chatbot for flight booking.

+---

 ## Dialogflow ES Integration